J1rk0s/c-sharp_Utils/README.md

     * This one is also self explanatory
     * It is also an extension method
     * It multiplies all numbers an a given array
+8. RegexExpressions
+    * This is a struct of some usefull regex expressions